erincronie/Naramata-Vineyard/README.md

 2. More advanced messaging services for chats, such an an AI chat bot guests can communicate with before booking, and live chats/messages once guests book

 3. Mobile App, once guests have paid for their reservation, a link to a private app would be sent via email.
-This app would allow them to have a the private messaging service, online bookning, weather information, local activities etc..
+This app would allow them to have access to a private messaging service, online service booking, weather information, local activities etc..